The United Kingdom Gambling Commission

 Recent legislative changes

-GAMSTOP registration by online gambling operators will be made mandatory from March 31st, meaning that all UKGC casinos will have to sign up to the self-exclusion scheme in order to help gambling addicts easily exclude themselves across all UK casinos.
+GAMSTOP registration by online gambling operators became mandatory from March 31st 2020, meaning that all UKGC casinos will have to sign up to the self-exclusion scheme in order to help gambling addicts easily exclude themselves across all UK casinos.